napnap75/pico-keypad/README.md

 - MQTT_SERVER: The IP address or hostname of your MQTT server
 - MQTT_CLIENT_ID: A unique client ID for the MQTT connection
 - MQTT_TOPIC: The base topic for the keypad events
+- HEALTHCHECKS_URL: (optional) The URL of a Healthchecks.io ping endpoint to monitor the system's health

 # MQTT messages